Breeding Terms and Conditions

 2. No crediting or transfer of the stud fee already paid can be effected for category D stallions.
 However, the breeders may use a 3-year-old stallion owned by the Holsteiner Verband Hengsthaltungs GmbH without incurring additional charges.

-Should neither fresh nor frozen semen of a certain stallion be available at the appropriate time due to unforeseeable circumstances (illness, death, or the like) or because the stallion is shown in competition, he is considered non-available.
+3. Should neither fresh nor frozen semen of a certain stallion be available at the appropriate time due to unforeseeable circumstances (illness, death, or the like) or because the stallion is shown in competition, he is considered non-available.
 In this case, breeders may also use a higher-priced Verband stallion for a mare previously inseminated by another Verband stallion without extra charges.
-Should the secondchoice stallion incur a lower stud fee and the mare conceive during the cycle, the stud fee difference will be credited, with no right to refund.
+Should the second-choice stallion incur a lower stud fee and the mare conceive during the cycle, the stud fee difference will be credited, with no right to refund.
 Should the stallion the mare was first bred to be available again when the mare comes back into heat for the second time, then this stallion must be used.
 Should the breeder want to use the higher-priced stallion again, however, he is also charged the higher stud fee and has to pay the difference.
 Should the breeder choose to use a lower-priced stallion again, the difference becomes forfeit.
+Apart from this regulation, a change of stallion is possible as stipulated under 4.1. of these conditions.

 5. Embryo Transfer

 It is mandatory to state a mare’s intended use for embryo transfer when ordering semen and to record the intention every time the mare is inseminated.
 Moreover, mare owner and stallion keeper must sign a separate Embryo Transfer Agreement prior to the first insemination.
 Each flushing of an embryo as well as the surrogate mares must be documented and the breeder must inform the stallion keeper as to the result immediately after flushing.
 In case of an embryo transfer without prior notification, the double price is charged for each insemination.
 The stallion-specific stud fee will be charged for every flushed embryo (also when frozen).
-In case of successful embryo transfers, the pregnancy rate will be charged for each pregnant surrogate at the end of the breeding season (effective date: 01.10.2021) Casall is only available for embryo transfer with a special permission in writing.
+In case of successful embryo transfers, the pregnancy rate will be charged for each pregnant surrogate at the end of the breeding season (effective date: 15.10.2023) Any embryos frozen at that date will be billed separately (stallion specific charge upon request).
+Casall is only available for embryo transfer with a special permission in writing.

-Should a mare bred in 2021 not conceive and a veterinary certificate statng the barren status is subwithted to Elmshorn by 01 Oktober 2021, no pregnancy rate will be charged (thus no crediting).
+Should a mare bred in 2023 not conceive and a veterinary certificate stating the barren status is submitted to Elmshorn by 15 Oktober 2023, no pregnancy rate will be charged (thus no crediting).

 No crediting whatsoever for category D stallions.